 - Roll and squeeze the orange between your hands to make it juicy.
 Cut the orange in half and squeeze the juice from each half into a bowl.
 Remove the seeds and set aside.

 - Peel the orange halves.
 Remove the membrane and peel from orange pulp and cut into pieces.
 Set aside.

-- In a saucepan over high heat, combine the orange rind and the 2 cups of water and bring to a boil.
+- In a medium saucepan over high heat, combine the orange rind and the 2 cups of water and bring to a boil.
 Cook for 10 minutes.
 Drain the water, separating from the rind, and place the water back into the saucepan.
 Discard the rinds.